vaystays/api/source/index.html.md

    }
 ```

-This endpoint retrieves all reviews connected to your organization.
+This endpoint retrieves all listings connected to your organization.

 ### HTTP Request